TiBarification/SCPDiscord-LabAPI/docs/Installation.md

 Download SCPDiscord, either a [release](https://github.com/KarlOfDuty/SCPDiscord/releases) or [dev build](https://jenkins.karlofduty.com/blue/organizations/jenkins/CI%2FSCPDiscord/activity/).

-There are two versions available, a self contained version which can run on its own and a smaller version which requires you to install dotnet-8.0 on the system first.
+There are two versions available, a self-contained version which can run on its own and a smaller version which requires you to install dotnet-8.0 on the system first.

 Pick the one you want and extract it somewhere where your user has permission to read and write.